-Weighted Blankets: Harmless for Adults, Potentially Dangerous for Kids
+Weighted Blankets: How They Work

 Children with autism are especially prone to sleep problems, Gringras said.
 So if weighted blankets helped anyone, he would have expected them to help his study participants, he said.

-"Thus, interventions directed at changing the sensory system might be more efficacious for persons with higher levels of arousal," the researchers wrote.

-In a 2012 study, researchers reported in the journal Australasian Psychiatry that the use of weighted blankets in a quiet "sensory room" in an inpatient mental psychiatric unit decreased the amount of distress the patients reported feeling, and how anxious they felt toward their health care providers.
-But the blankets didn't seem to improve objective measurements like aggression or the hospital's need to seclude the patients away from others, the study said.

-So what about weighted blankets for healthy people in stressful circumstances?
-One study, which included 60 people, suggested that the blankets may help.
-In the paper, published in the Journal of the Formosan Medical Association, researchers wrote that that the study participants who wore a weighted blanket during wisdom tooth extraction showed enhanced parasympathetic nervous system activity.
-The parasympathetic system is often called the "rest and digest" system because it takes the controls in times of low stress.
+In the fourth study, published in 2016 in the Journal of the Formosan Medical Association, researchers suggested that the blankets may help people in stressful circumstances.
+The researchers found that the study participants who wore a weighted blanket during wisdom tooth extraction showed enhanced activity in the branch of the nervous system that takes over in times of low stress.

-The results suggest that "deep-pressure input may be an appropriate therapeutic modality for use in people with special needs with arousal regulation during or in preparation for stress conditions, such as wisdom tooth extraction and regular dental procedures," the researchers concluded.
+The results suggest that "deep-pressure input may be an appropriate therapeutic modality" for people in stressful conditions, the researchers concluded.
 [5 Surprising Facts About Pain]

 Still, further studies are needed to look at how this effect may work, the researchers said.